thegetty/quire-docs/content/cover.md

 ## The Quire Community

  Quire is used internally at the Getty and externally by scholars, publishers, curators, developers, and the digitally curious.
 The Quire community is vibrant and diverse, representing a broad spectrum of institutions providing vital scholarship in the arts and humanities, at all sizes and scales.
-We support and empower our community at every level of technical experience, from content creators or developers. <br>
+We support and empower our community at every level of technical experience, from content creators to developers. <br>
  All are welcome.

  <div class="action-button">